-Northern Irish punk-pop trio Ash were tentatively formed in 1989, when childhood mates Tim Wheeler and Mark Hamilton received guitars for Christmas and established a metal act named Vietnam.
+The musicians in Northern Irish punk-pop trio Ash first played together in 1989, when childhood mates Tim Wheeler and Mark Hamilton received guitars for Christmas and established a metal act named Vietnam.
 Following a handful of shows, Vietnam adopted the Ash moniker in 1992 and added Rick "Rock" McMurray on drums.
 The musicians shared a love for the raw British punk of the Buzzcocks and crafted their musical talents to take the Brit-pop scene by storm at the start of the decade.
-NME was soon swooning over these "teen punkers from Belfast," and by 1994 Ash had signed with Infectious Records and issued the Trailer EP.
+NME was soon swooning over these "teen punkers from Belfast," and by 1994, Ash had signed with Infectious Records and issued the Trailer EP.

 Ash forged ahead as a trio and released Twilight of the Innocents in 2007, claiming that the album would be their last.
 Interestingly enough, they also assured their fans that they were not breaking up; instead, the group would only release singles in response to consumer trends.
 Starting in 2009, the band began the A-Z Series, releasing a new single every two weeks until all 26 singles were released.
 The following year they released A-Z: Vol. 1 -- which compiled singles A through M -- while A-Z: Vol. 2 completed the collection with songs N-Z a few months later.
 In 2011, to mark the release of their Best of Ash compilation, they were reunited with guitarist Hatherley for a short U.K. tour where they performed fan-favorite Free All Angels in its entirety.

 Ash marked their 20th anniversary in 2012 with a sold-out show at the Garage in London, and they released an EP to coincide with the impressive milestone.
 Titled Little Infinity, the record consisted of cover versions, including the Beach Boys' "Do You Wanna Dance" and ABBA's "Lay All Your Love on Me."
 They continued their resurgence into 2013 with their first appearance in seven years at industry showcase SXSW in Texas, and they also played a handful of U.S. headline shows.
 Their busy touring schedule continued with a set of intimate shows in the U.K. before appearing at festivals at home and as far away as the 280 Festival in Jakarta.
 The trio kicked off 2014 with a string of shows on the West Coast of America before setting sail to perform on the Weezer Cruise.
-The following year they announced the release of their first full-length studio album since 2007's Twilight of the Innocents, despite their promise that it would be their last.
+The following year they announced the release of their first full-length studio album since 2007's Twilight of the Innocents, despite their promise that it was their last.
 Titled Kablammo!, the record appeared in May 2015.
 Two years later, to mark the 20th anniversary of their debut album, 1977, the trio released Live on Mars: London Astoria 1997, a live album documenting their five-night 1997 residency at London's famed Astoria venue. ~ MacKenzie Wilson